 Types of Modeling

-At one level, you can use Insight Maker purely to map out conceptual models: using casual loop diagrams or rich pictures to describe a system.
-In this mode, Insight Maker functions as a powerful diagraming tool that lets you illustrate a model and then easily share it with others.
+You can use Insight Maker simply to map out conceptual models: using casual loop diagrams or rich pictures to describe a system.
+Insight Maker is a powerful diagraming tool that lets you illustrate a model and then easily share it with others.

-Once you have a model diagram created, you can start to add behavior to the different components using Insight Maker's simulation engine.
+Once you have a model diagram created, you can start to add dynamics using Insight Maker's simulation engine.
 Insight Maker supports two different modeling paradigms that together can describe most of the models you could imagine:

-- System Dynamics: System Dynamics (sometimes called differential equation modeling or dynamical systems modeling) concerns itself with the high-level behavior of a system.
+- System Dynamics: System Dynamics (sometimes called differential equation modeling or dynamical systems modeling) is focused on the high-level behavior of a system.
 It helps you understand the aggregate operations of system on a macro-scale.
 It is great for cutting away unnecessary detail and focusing on what is truly important in a model.

 - Agent Base Modeling: Agent Based models allow you to model individual agents within a system.
 Where in System Dynamics you might only look at the population as a whole, in Agent Based Modeling you can model each individual in the population and explore the differences and interactions between these individuals.